pwnageByButchy/NagiosToHomeAssistant/README.md

 ## Do Node-Red ##

 In Node-Red import the flow from /Node-Red/NagiosAlertsFlow.json change the notification to your chosen notification mechanism bear in mind this will affect the "Data" element.
+In the example Flow I have my iOS device